pyQode/pyqode.core/doc/source/advanced.rst

 of the widgets already have their own plugin.

 To use the existing pyQode plugins you need to use the `pyqode.designer`_ startup script.
-This scripts discover the pyqode plugins using pkgconfig and starts Qt Designer with the correct plugins path.
+This scripts discovers all installed pyqode plugins using pkgconfig and starts Qt Designer with the correct plugins path.

 A pyQode Qt Designer is a Qt designer plugin but also a setuptools plugin ( using the entry points mechanism).